SJElizalde/quick-asyncNet/docs/GUIDE.md

 	    (quickuser)
 	    AHTTP.h
 		AHTTP.cpp
-	    Loader.h
-	    Loader.cpp
+		AHTTPGlobals.h
+		AHTTPLoader.h
+		AHTTPLoader.cpp
+		AHTTPRequest.h
+		AHTTPRequest.cpp
     }

 *NOTE:* the *(quickuser)* notation indicates all the files below are in the *'/quickuser'* directory inside the root.

 **4) RUN LUA CODE GENERATOR:**

-In a new cmd console go to *'MARMALADE_HOME/quick'* and enter the following command:
+In a new cmd/powershell console go to *'MARMALADE_HOME/quick'* and enter the following command:

     tools/tolua++.exe -o quickuser_tolua.cpp quickuser_tolua.pkg